Glasgow Subway: Route

 The subway system was constructed as a circular loop almost 6+1/2 mi long and extends both north and south of the River Clyde.
 The tracks have the unusual narrow gauge of and a nominal tunnel diameter of 11 ft, even smaller than that of the deep-level lines of the London Underground (11 ft 8+1/4 in at their smallest); consequently, the rolling stock for the Glasgow Subway is considerably smaller.

 The system is described as two lines, the Outer Circle and Inner Circle, which simply refers to the double track, having trains running clockwise and anticlockwise respectively around the same route in separate tunnels.
 Stations use a variety of platform layouts including single island platforms, opposing side platforms and in some stations such as Hillhead one side and one island platform.

 The subway's running lines are entirely underground, although the maintenance depot at Broomloan Road (located between the and stations) is above ground, as was the earlier depot, also at Govan.
-Prior to modernisation, trains used to be lifted by crane onto and off the tracks.
-Modernisation brought the installation of points and an access ramp between Govan and Ibrox where trains can exit the tunnel system for maintenance, cleaning or storage.
+Prior to modernisation, trains used to be lifted by crane onto and off the tracks for maintenance every ten days.
+When not running the trains were parked in the tunnels flanking the car sheds.
+Modernisation brought the installation of points and an access ramp between Govan and Ibrox where trains can exit the tunnel system for maintenance, cleaning, or storage.

 Power is supplied to the trains at 600 V DC, using a third rail, via sub-stations at five locations on the circle: Broomloan Depot, Byres Road (Hillhead), Dundasvale (Cowcaddens), Bridge Street and Cornwall Street (Kinning Park).
 In the event of maintenance or repair work, the system can operate a full service (six trains per circle) with one of the sub-stations inoperative.

 The system is owned and operated by the Strathclyde Partnership for Transport (SPT), formerly Strathclyde Passenger Transport, and carried 12.7 million passengers in the period 2019–20.
 The Subway has been policed by British Transport Police since 2007.